polterguy/polterguy.github.io/tutorials/crudification-explained/index.md

 Assuming you've crudified the Sakila database.
 What the endpoint told us, was basically as follows.

-> Give me the filenames of all files that are reading/updating/deleting/creating records in a table named address.
+> Give us the filenames of all files that are reading/updating/deleting/creating records in a table named address.

 To have the endpoint return all files that are opening a MySQL databasse connection,